 A concert in the dark by Rio Wolta / Piet Baumgartner

-AT FIRST THERE WAS A NEW RECORD.
+AT FIRST THERE WAS A NEW RECORD

 The concert in the dark works at several places.
 At Gessnerallee in Zürich (22.-24th November 2018) there were two bigger rooms (150sqm each) and one smaller room (80sqm).
 There were all in the same line next to each other.
 In the two bigger rooms the audience was placed on comfortable beach chairs.
-The smaller room was taken as the main room for the band with some light in it.
+The smaller room (on the left) was taken as the main room for the band with some light in it.
 The audience had no access to the smaller room (doors were shut).

 The musicians were not only in the room on the left.
-Guided by volunteers wearing night sights the musicians sometimes switched the rooms and played or sang acoustic in the dark right next to the audience.
-So for the audience it wasn’t really possible to locate the musicians.
-They never knew whether the band is in the same room or somewhere else.
+Guided by volunteers wearing night sights the musicians sometimes changed the room and played or sang acoustic in the dark right next to the audience without seeing anything.

-A wandering sound was in general important during this project.
+A wandering sound was generally important during this project.
 With eight sound boxes it was possible to let the sound move from one corner to another.
 When you fully concentrate on the music this feels like being on an acoustic rollercoaster.
 It was important to have the audience in between the sound instead of letting them standing or sitting opposite it.
 The aim was to confront them one hundred percent with the sound.

-• The band played three hours and the audience could come and leave whenever they wanted to (guided one by one by the volunteers wearing night sights)
+2) The band played three hours and the audience could come and leave whenever they wanted to (guided one by one by the volunteers wearing night sights)

-• 100 people attended «No More Intimate Music» each night
+3) 100 people attended «No More Intimate Music» each night

-• 4 or 5 musicians
+1) 4 or 5 musicians

-• 1 sound mixer
+3) 1 sound engineer

-• night sight rent: 800$/week for 4 pieces/volunteers
+1) night sight rent: 800$/week for 4 pieces/volunteers